petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-0/liferay-product-offering.md

 ---
 toc:
 - ./level-0/determining-which-deployment-option-is-best-for-your-customer.md
-- ./level-0/liferay-dxp-product-capabilities.md
 uuid: b982f1e4-2c22-4563-aa19-68d9aa8a801a
 ---

-# The Liferay Product Offering
+# Liferay Product Offering

-**At a Glance**
+In this module you will learn about the Liferay product offering:

 * Liferay develops a single Product: Liferay DXP
 * There are three Product Deployment Offerings: